jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### getChildViewControllerIndex(index) {#getChildViewControllerIndex}

-Returns the index of a given view controller.
+Returns the index of a specified view controller.

 #### Parameters: